Edward George McGregor: Danielle Subjects

-At around 1 p.m. on August 5, 2005, the roommates of 28-year-old Danielle Subjects returned home from a night out at a friend's house, but they discovered her dead body.
-Subjects had earlier dropped off her two children at a daycare for the day, before returning home.
-An autopsy showed that she was killed at around 10:30 am, and that the killer raped her.
-He also took valuables from the house and left, leaving only his DNA behind.
+At around 1 p.m. on August 5, 2005, the roommates of 28-year-old Danielle Subjects let themselves into her home in South Houston and discovered her nude body lying over her partially filled bathtub.
+The previous day, Subjects had dropped off her two children at a daycare before returning home, and investigators believe she was killed at around 10:30 am.
+She had been stripped, sexually assaulted, and strangled to death, with her killer subsequently ransacking the house and rummaging through her purse before leaving.
+Male DNA was discovered at the crime scene.

 Mandy Rubin

 In the morning hours of February 4, 2006, at approximately 11:50 am, friends who came to visit 25-year-old Mandy Rubin in her apartment noticed that her door was unlocked.
-They called security personnel who arrived and entered.
-Officers found Rubin's dead body in her bathroom.
+They called security personnel who arrived and discovered Rubin's body posed in her bathtub.
 No signs of forced entry were found during the investigation, but investigators suspected that due to marks on the body, Rubin likely fought with her killer.
 She too was sexually assaulted.

-Arrest and investigation
+Investigation and arrest

-On May 2, 2006, McGregor was arrested for Wildman's murder.
-Based on DNA evidence, they matched his DNA with the killer's DNA samples he left at Wildman's home.
-In the sixteen years after the murder, McGregor had lived quietly in the Houston area, was never arrested for any crime and had obtained work as a UPS delivery man.
-While in jail, police announced he was a suspect in the Subjects and Rubin murders due to his movements and similarities with the Wildman case.
-McGregor was held on $1,000,000 bail, which was later reduced to $250,000 which he posted, and he was released from police custody in May 2006.
-On December 1 he was re-arrested after his DNA was matched to Barnum's murder.
+While investigating the murders of Subjects of Rubin, police noticed that the same phone number contacted the women just prior to their murders.
+Police identified the caller as McGregor, a resident of Houston who was a UPS delivery driver of eleven years and who lived in the same apartment building as Rubin.
+In April 2006, investigators in Missouri City were notified about McGregor, as he was making plans to leave Houston and move into his childhood home.
+Afterwards, former detectives with the Wildman case noticed that McGregor's former address was on the same street as Wildman's, and he was named the case's prime suspect shortly after.
+Investigators interviewed McGregor who again denied having murdered Wildman and voluntarily let police swab his mouth for DNA testing.
+When the results came back, his DNA was a match to the DNA found on Wildman's body, and on May 1 police pulled McGregor over as he was on route during his shift; he surrendered without incident and was taken into custody.
+McGregor was held on $1,000,000 bail, which was later reduced to $250,000 which he posted, and he was released from police custody later in May.
+His release sparked uproar in the community, and many Houston area residents protested outside his house.

+On December 1, McGregor was re-arrested after his DNA was matched to Barnum's murder.
 For this he was jailed with a $750,000 bond.
 During his incarceration, McGregor was housed with a cellmate named Adam Osani.
 According to Osani, McGregor would often insult and fight him.
 On one occasion Osani claimed that a neighboring cellmate, Marvin Paxton, yelled at McGregor to leave Osani alone to which, according to both Paxton and Osani, McGregor blurted out "Bitch, I'll kill you like I did to those other two bitches".
-Police obtained cell phone records to try to connect McGregor to the Subjects and Rubin murders and discovered that McGregor had called both shortly before they were killed.